AdaCore/spark2014/docs/lrm/source/subprograms.rst

    This implies that given an output of a discriminated type that is not known to be constrained ("known to be constrained" is defined in Ada RM 3.3), the discriminants of the output might or might not be updated by the call.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.4 VR Input has to only be read, Output has to be updated and In_Out has to be both read and updated

 #.
 An entity that is denoted by a ``global_item`` which is referenced by a
    subprogram but is neither an input nor an output but is only referenced directly, or indirectly in assertion expressions has a ``mode_selector`` of Proof_In.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.4 VR a Proof_In global_item is not referenced by a subprogram but is directly or indirectly referenced in assertion expressions

 .. centered:: **Examples**